iPhone photo prints: How big can you go?

 –

-One very important factor in printing images is image size — the number of pixels in your image — how they are used differently for screen and print.
+One of the most important factors in printing photos is image size — the number of pixels in your image — how they are used differently for screen and print.
 An image that looks great on your screen may not have enough data or pixels to print as well.
 That’s why it’s always best to work with the largest image and the most pixels possible.

 The table above shows recommended maximum print sizes at various resolutions.
 With current photo and inkjet printing methods, anything over 300 pixels per inch (ppi) will be overkill.
 Personal experience has taught me that you’ll still get great results with all but the most detailed, intricate images at 200 ppi.
 Depending on the photo, you’ll get good images at 150 ppi, but depending on the image, you may start to see a noticeable increase in blur in the details.